Libensemble/libensemble/README.rst

 libEnsemble is a Python_ toolkit for coordinating adaptively generated experiments or simulations.

-libEnsemble can manage massively parallel resources to solve design, decision, and inference problems and help developers and researchers benefit from having more of those resources.
+libEnsemble can manage massively parallel resources to solve design, decision, and inference problems and help developers benefit from having more of those resources.

 libEnsemble aims for: